Ravi-Rsankar/quick-nates/quick-notes-python.md

 ### Tuple

 Tuples are similar to list in terms of indexing.
 They are immutable lists which means that once a tuple is created you cannot delete or change the values of the items stored in it.
 You cannot add new values either.
 Tuples can hold both homogeneous as well as heterogeneous values.
 However, remember that once you declared those values, you cannot change them.
 Not only do they provide **"read-only"** access to the data values but **they are also faster than lists**.

+##### namedtuples

+First of all, namedtuples are immutable just like regular tuples.
+Once you store something in them you can’t modify it.

+Besides that, namedtuples are, well…*named tuples*.
+Each object stored in them can be accessed through a unique (human-readable) identifier.
+This frees you from having to remember integer indexes, or resorting to workarounds like defining integer constants as mnemonics for your indexes.

 ### Dictionaries